Robert Moog: Early life and education

-Robert Moog was born in New York City on May 23, 1934, and grew up in the Flushing neighborhood of Queens.
-He graduated from the Bronx High School of Science in 1952.
+Robert Moog was born at Flushing Hospital in New York City on May 23, 1934.
+His father was George Conrad Moog, of German descent.
+His mother was Shirley (Jacobs) Moog, of Polish-Jewish descent.
+He was raised in Flushing, Queens.

-When he was a boy, Moog's parents forced him to study the piano, but he preferred spending his time in the workroom of his father, a Consolidated Edison engineer.
+When he was a boy, Moog's mother forced him to study the piano.
+He was active in the Boy Scouts, and especially enjoyed spending time with his father, a Consolidated Edison engineer, visiting Manhattan's Radio Row and working on radio and electronics projects.
 He became fascinated by the theremin, an electronic instrument controlled by moving the hands over radio antennae.
-In 1949, aged 14, he built a theremin from plans printed in Electronics World.
+In 1949, at the age of 14, he built a theremin from plans printed in Electronics World.

-Moog received a Bachelor of Science in physics from Queens College of the City University of New York and a Bachelor of Science in electrical engineering from the Columbia University School of Engineering and Applied Science under a 3-2 engineering program in 1957.
+He graduated from the Bronx High School of Science in 1952.
+He earned a Bachelor of Science in physics from Queens College of the City University of New York in 1955, and a Bachelor of Science in electrical engineering from the Columbia University School of Engineering and Applied Science under a 3-2 engineering program in 1957.
 He earned a PhD in engineering physics from Cornell University in 1965.

 Career

-RA Moog
+Theremins and R.A.
+Moog Co.

-In 1953, Moog produced his own theremin design, and the following year he published an article on the theremin in Radio and Television News.
-In the same year, he founded RA Moog, selling theremins and theremin kits by mail order from his home as he completed his education.
-One of his customers, Raymond Scott, rewired Moog's theremin for control by keyboard, creating the Clavivox.
+In 1953, Moog produced his own theremin design, and in the following year, he published an article on the theremin in Radio and Television News.
+That same year, he founded R.A.
+Moog Co., building theremins and theremin kits in his parents' home and selling them via mail order.
+In 1956, Moog and his father visited Raymond Scott's Manhattan Research facility, and Scott purchased a Moog Model 305 theremin.
+Scott rewired the Moog theremin to be controlled by a keyboard, dubbing his creation the Clavivox.
+Moog married in 1958 and continued building and selling theremin kits from his own home in Ithaca, before establishing the company's first commercial space at 41 East Main Street in Trumansburg, New York in 1963, all while continuing to pursue his postgraduate education.